 By: Dwight Gilbert Jones Poort Design

-Apple’s two competitors share one fatal weakness, however – their ecosystem is Web blind, because their ‘smart’ displays are deliberate crippleware.
+Apple’s hardware competitors share one fatal weakness, however – their ecosystem is Web blind, because their ‘smart’ displays are deliberate crippleware.

 The industry press tends to accede to the premise that the major players – Amazon, Apple, Google, Samsung each pursues its own vision of a proprietary ecosystem, whereby consumers are held within a walled garden and limited to the digital offerings and markets it affords.
 Ergo the carousel of music services all vying for dominant use via their own or licensed audio streaming.
 As music currency is there to be scooped, streaming is the low hanging fruit.
 Independent video streaming cannot be pre-empted as readily.